bgreg/BIllow/README.md

 	3) Confirm your installation is correct.
 After running the command below, expect to see "ruby 2.4.0p0 ... " in your terminal.
 		1) `ruby -v`
 3) Install Ruby on Rails
 	1) Rails is just a gem, that installs a few other dependant gems.
 The following is all you need to do to install of of rails.

-		1)`gem install rails`
+		1) `gem install rails`

 	2) confirm you rails install was successful
 		1) `rails -v`